AlirezaRoshanzamir/continuous-delivery-course/16-advanced-version-control/presentation.md

 From a CI perspective, this strategy has this drawback which the unit of work under this strategy is scoped to a whole branch, not just a particular change.

-The Linux kernel development team uses a version of this pattern, keeping logical branches for different parts of the operating system—the scheduler and the networking stack, for example—in independent repositories.
+The Linux kernel development team uses a version of this pattern, keeping logical branches for different parts of the operating system-the scheduler and the networking stack, for example-in independent repositories.

 If merges aren’t sufficiently frequent, this pattern suffers from the same drawback as every pattern where the whole team does not check in directly to trunk: True continuous integration is compromised.
 For this reason, Kniberg recommends that every team merges to trunk whenever a story is completed, and merges from trunk every day.

 In practice, this pattern is not dissimilar to branch by feature.
-Its advantage is that there are fewer branches, so integration happens more frequently—at the team level at least.
+Its advantage is that there are fewer branches, so integration happens more frequently-at the team level at least.
 Its disadvantage is that branches diverge much more rapidly, because a whole team is checking in to each branch.

 ------
 ### Other Branching Patterns